 Section 25-11-307(2) requires that the State contribute a certain percentage of the annual compensation of members to cover the normal contributions and a certain percentage to cover the accrued liability contributions of the Plan.
 These individual contribution percentages are established in accordance with an actuarial valuation.
 Based on the funding policy adopted by the Board in October, 2012, the employer rate is set at 7.40% of annual compensation and the amortization period calculated on an open basis.
-Therefore, the amortization period for the June 30, 2018 valuation is 20.1 years, compared to 21.6 years for the last valuation.
+Therefore, the amortization period for the June 30, 2019 valuation is 22.9 years, compared to 20.1 years for the last valuation.

-The primary reason for the decrease in the amortization period is the investment gain on an actuarial value basis.
-There were also gains on mortality experience as well as salary increases less than expected.
-These gains were slightly offset by losses from 4 retirements, which was more than expected in a nonelection year.
+The primary reasons for the increase in the amortization period are the change in actuarial assumptions and an investment loss on an actuarial value basis.
 See Schedule E for a complete analysis of the Financial Experience.